 - conducting interviews, competency and knowledge tests as well as other psycho-technical test related to candidate’s suitability assessment

 - selection of the best candidate, presenting him with terms of employment, signing the employment contractors

 Methods of employee selection should meet with the requirements of the company and attract as many willing to work individuals as possible.
 Those selection methods depend on the recruitment process, which can be either aimed at a labour market segment or at a broad labour market.
 If recruitment is pointed at broad labour market job advertisement should be placed on the internet job portals or in newspapers with national coverage.

 If recruitment is pointed at one labour market segment the job advertisement should be placed at dedicated information channels relevant to the interested segments of the market.
 For example, if we search for computer analysts, we should find out what newspapers and internet portals are read by this professional group and place our job adverts in those newspapers and portals.
 Methods and techniques of recruitment depend on the sources of recruitment.

-Internal personnel selection can be either internal or external.
-External recruitment relays on publicizing as widely as possible of information about vacancies, for example by placing job offers on the notice boars or sending it via e-mail.
+Internal personnel selection can be either open or closed.
+Open internal recruitment relies on publicizing as widely as possible information about vacancies, for example by placing job offers on the notice boards or sending it via email.

 Contemporary companies willingly resort to the services of employment agencies for personnel selection.
 Agencies have to place job advertisements in press, and then based on the initial interviews and to make lists of matching candidates.
 To recruit highly qualified workers (specialists in their niche) and senior managerial staff companies may use the services of head hunting companies.
 Those consulting companies specialize in personnel selection for highly paid positions and directorial positions.